awesomemotive/wp101plugin/readme.txt

 = Can I filter the list of videos, or add my own programmatically? =

 Absolutely!
 The WP101 Plugin comes with a number of helpful filters for adding, removing, or modifying existing videos from a number of functions.
-We'll walk through some of them, showing what you can do with them.
+We'll walk through some of them, showing what you can do with them…

-= `wp101_get_help_topics` =
+= wp101_get_help_topics =

-`wp101_get_help_topics` is a helpful filter that is applied to the output of the `get_help_topics()` method.
+The `wp101_get_help_topics` filter is applied to the output of the `get_help_topics()` method.
 This supplies all of the default videos for the WP101 plugin.
 This filter, and indeed all of the filters, is passed an array of videos that looks something very much like the following:

 ```php
 array(